top of page

 When you find an interesting item, click through to open it up.

 Some collections have a collection-specific search form.
 You can try a surname search.
-Be aware that if you have a surname such as Comfort, you're probably going to strike out very quickly.
+You'll likely strike out quickly if you have a surname such as Comfort.

 Even though I couldn't find my ancestors in the Hamilton Centennial, the digital book had great information for my family history research.

-To successfully use these records, go to the table of content or the first page and begin browsing and skimming the collection.
+To use these records successfully, go to the table of contents or the first page and begin browsing and skimming the collection.

 What to Look For in the Social History Collections

-Once you reach the social history section, look for record collections that can tell you about your ancestors' locations.
-Look collections focused on ethnic groups, county histories, folklore, and biographies.
-As you explore, you might discover why records didn't exist at that time and place you're researching.
+Once you reach the social history section, look for record collections that tell you about your ancestors' locations.
+Look at collections focused on ethnic groups, county histories, folklore, and biographies.
+You might discover why records didn't exist when and where you're researching.

-I found few things for my research project in Ontario, Canada- Hamilton Centennial 1846 - 1946.
+I found a few things for my research project in Ontario, Canada- Hamilton Centennial 1846 - 1946.

 • A picture of Alexander of Tunis.
 Even if he's not my ancestor, his photo can help me tell a better story if he's directly in my story.
-Or, he might help me provide context to the clothing and hairstyles for people who lived in Hamilton in this time period, particularly in the political and upper social class.
+Or, he might help me provide context to the clothing and hairstyles of people who lived in Hamilton at this time, particularly in the political and upper social class.

 • Details about historical events that happened in Hamilton.

-• Information about local churches that are in the area.
+• Information about local churches in the area.

 • Economic and Trade conditions